 1.1.1 Rebate as Closing Credits

-When your agent promises to give you a commission rebate as closing credit, what they do is cover some of your closing costs (around 3-5% of the purchase price).
+When your agent promises to give you a commission rebate as closing credit, they cover some of your closing costs (around 3-5% of the purchase price).

 Note: Closing credits as rebates are pretty standard among rebate agents; however, it is in your best interest to avoid rebates in such form.
 That’s because such rebates come with many limitations, which we will discuss later in the blog.